 2. Overwatering or Under-Watering

-The next most likely culprit to blame for peace lily blooms turning brown is watering too much or too little, with overwatering being the greater danger, by far.
+The next most likely culprit to blame for peace lily blooms turning brown is watering too much or too little.
+Overwatering being the greater danger, by far- it can lead to a potentially fatal condition called root rot.

 Peace lily thrives in soil that’s moist but not water-logged, so you’ll have to strike a proper balance.
 Your goal is to allow the soil surface to dry out between waterings but to keep the underlying soil slightly damp.